 A case study or testimonial will allow you to record a positive customer journey.
 It will underline how your product or service met a client’s needs.
 Before making purchases, nearly nine out of ten consumers read reviews and more than 93% of consumers say that online reviews heavily influenced their purchase decisions.
 So the great thing about customer video reviews, testimonials and case studies that your business produces is that it allows you to control the narrative.
 Testimonials are a great marketing tool because people influence other people, and videos allow customers to put a face to the product experience and see people passionately speak about your business, making it even more impactful.
 You can select your best clients, use the most favourable best sound bites, and strategically position your company to draw in your target audience.
 This format of video can prove to be extremely valuable when buyers are at the tipping point of the purchase decision, at the lower stages of the funnel (intent, evaluation, sale).
 This is because it can often build action triggers for purchase, pushing customers towards the sale phase.
 The following is a great example of a video content marketing video that does this.

 2. Choose the right platform to target your audience.

-Lastly, customers in the bottom end of the funnel (intent and evaluation) will be actively seeking out reviews and doing research before they make a decision and will therefore be prepared to watch the longest duration of videos such as case study and video testimonials/reviews.
-These longer videos are best hosted on your website (provided they don’t impact your loading speed) or alternatively can be posted on your company youtube channel and then embedded on your pages.
+Lastly, customers in the bottom end of the funnel in the decision-making phase (intent and evaluation) will be actively seeking out reviews and doing research before they make a decision and will therefore be prepared to watch the longest duration of videos such as case study and video testimonials/reviews.
+These lengthy videos are best hosted on your website, ensuring they don’t impact loading speed.
+Alternatively, you can post them on your company’s YouTube channel and embed them on your web pages.

 By ensuring your business chooses the right video format coupled with the right channel or platform, you can develop a strong B2B video marketing strategy where your business is able to target all customers at different stages of the marketing funnel to ultimately drive them towards purchase.